alioso/d8-front-end-development/types_of_themes.md

 **Sub Themes**:  Theme based on a starter theme (inherits styles and templates).
 Sub themes are aimed at adding specific styling/overrides while keeping the update process and resources available for the base theme.

 **Administration Themes**: Themes that are displayed only in administration sections of a site.
-Some sites use a separate admin theme that is more optimized for administrative pages (e.g. has a wider width for showing big forms).
+Some sites use a separate admin theme that is more optimized for administrative pages (e.g. has a wider width for showing large forms).